-To understand the potential association between PCE exposure and NHL, I reviewed the NHL general causation report prepared by Dr. Goodman (2025).
-In addition, I reviewed the conclusions from several regulatory agency PCE toxicological reports (ATSDR, 2019b; US EPA, 2012b, 2020b) and IARC (2014).
+To understand the potential association between PCE exposure and CLL, I reviewed the NHL general causation report prepared by Dr. Goodman (2025).
+In addition, I reviewed the conclusions from several regulatory agency PCE toxicological reports (ATSDR, 2019b; US EPA, 2012b, 2020b) and IARC (2014); none of the agency documents concluded that PCE exposure is a known cause of leukemia in humans.
 Overall, these agencies concluded that there is suggestive but weak evidence of an association between PCE exposure an NHL.
-In its assessment of the evidence regarding drinking water contaminants at Camp Lejeune, ATSDR (2017b) concluded that there is "equipoise evidence and above for causation" for PCE and NHL based on epidemiological evidence.
+In its assessment of the evidence regarding drinking water contaminants at Camp Lejeune, ATSDR (2017b) concluded that the evidence for causation is "below equipoise" for exposure to PCE and leukemia based on limited and inconsistent epidemiology evidence and uncertainties regarding the relevance of the finding of mononuclear-cell leukemia in rats.
+However, ATSDR (2017b) also concluded that there is "equipoise evidence and above for causation" for PCE and NHL based on epidemiological evidence.